aistabci/abci-docs/en/docs/abci-cloudstorage/policy.md

 ## Setting Bucket Policy

 Bucket Policy sets access control policies for bucket.
 Bucket Policy can control accessibility on a per-bucket basis.
 For bucket policy setting, access permissions are written in JSON format.
-In order to define what to allow, what to deny and judgement condistions, combinations of Effect, Action, Resource and Principal are used.
+In order to define what to allow, what to deny and judgement conditions, combinations of Effect, Action, Resource and Principal are used.

 For Effect, Action and Resource, please refer to [Setting User Policy](policy.md#config-user-policy).